PFAS-free pans (other than stainless steel): healthy and effective alternatives for everyday cooking

 To avoid unpleasant surprises:

-• Read the labels : avoid vague terms like "PTFE," "PFOA," and "non-stick coating."
-Indeed, PFOA is a PFAS and is now banned!
-So it's only natural to have a PFOA-free pan!
+• Read the labels: avoid vague "PTFE", "PFOA", "non-stick coating" mentions.
+Indeed, PFOAs are part of PFAS and are now banned!
+So it's normal to have a PFOA-free pan!

-• Favor raw and simple materials: cast iron, steel, natural ceramic, enamel.
+• Prefer raw and simple materials: cast iron, steel, natural ceramic, enamel.

-• Check the origin of manufacture and the brand's commitments (label, certification, transparency).
+• Check the manufacturing origin and the brand's commitments (label, certification, transparency).

 In summary

-Choosing a PFAS-free pan is a step toward healthier cooking that's kinder to the environment and your body.
-Stainless steel is an excellent base, but other options like cast iron , carbon steel , natural ceramic , or enamel deserve your full attention.
-These authentic, proven materials, often more durable than modern coatings, are a smart investment for natural cooking.
+Choosing a PFAS-free pan is a step towards healthier cooking, respectful of the environment and the body.
+Stainless steel is an excellent base, but other options such as cast iron, carbon steel, natural ceramic, or enamel deserve your full attention.
+These authentic, proven, and often more durable materials than modern coatings are a smart investment for natural cooking.

 Leave a comment